 - Hepato-pulmonary syndrome

 Usually no treatment is required and many will fade spontaneously or resolve as the underlying condition improves.
-Spider naevi may be treated with laser therapy or electrodessication if desired for cosmetic reasons.
+Spider naevi may be treated with laser therapy or electrocoagulation if desired for cosmetic reasons.

 Benign lesions tend to resolve spontaneously but may take a number of years to do so.
-If associated with pregnancy they tend to go about 6 or 7 months after delivery.
-They will also resolve some time after stopping oral contraceptives.
+If associated with pregnancy they tend to go about six or seven months after delivery.
+They will also resolve some time after stopping combined oral contraception.
 If associated with liver disease, they may resolve if the liver disease improves.

 Although Erasmus Wilson made the classic description of spider naevi, it was William Bean who studied them extensively and who noted the association with cirrhosis, especially of the alcoholic kind.
 He will also be remembered for his poetry on the subject of alcoholic cirrhosis, spider naevi and palmar erythema and it is worthy of repetition: